MohammedReda97/Employee-Turnover-prediction/README.md

 Also we used insights from data to ansewer 3 main questions like "which parameter is the most relevent to make people leave their work?" are the people who made job acciedent more leave or the oposite ? and which type of jobs employee leave in short time ?

-you will find more in Midum post here.
+you will find more in Midum post at the end.

 # File Descriptions